ballet/ballet/docs/feature_engineering_guide.rst

 Input types and conversions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The `input` field accepts either a key or a collection of keys (usually strings) identifying columns from the raw data.
+The ``input`` field accepts either a key or a collection of keys (usually strings) identifying columns from the raw data.

-- if `input` is a scalar key, a 1-dimensional pandas Series or numpy array is passed to the transformer
+- if ``input`` is a scalar key, a 1-dimensional pandas Series or numpy array is passed to the transformer
-- if `input` is a collection of keys, a 2-dimensional pandas DataFrame or numpy array is passed to the transformer
+- if ``input`` is a collection of keys, a 2-dimensional pandas DataFrame or numpy array is passed to the transformer

 With respect to the discussion about robustness above, ballet tries to pass the most obvious objects to the transformer.
-For example, if the raw data is a pandas DataFrame and input is a scalar key, ballet tries to pass a Series to the transformer.
-If that fails in a predictable way (i.e. the transformer appears to not be able to handle that data type), then ballet tries again with the next most obvious input data type (a 1-d numpy array), continuous on to a pandas DataFrame with one column and finally a 2-d numpy array with one column.
-The same principles apply when `input` is a collection of keys, except ballet will not try to pass any 1-d data.
+For example, if the raw data is a pandas ``DataFrame`` and ``input`` is a scalar key, ballet tries to pass a ``Series`` to the transformer.
+If that fails in a predictable way (i.e. the transformer appears to not be able to handle that data type), then ballet tries again with the next most obvious input data type (a 1-d numpy array), continuous on to a pandas ``DataFrame`` with one column and finally a 2-d numpy array with one column.
+The same principles apply when ``input`` is a collection of keys, except ballet will not try to pass any 1-d data.

+Transformers
+^^^^^^^^^^^^

+The ``transformer`` field accepts either a transformer-like object or a list of transformer-like objects.
+By *transformer-like*, we mean objects that satisfy the scikit-learn Transformer API, having ``fit``, ``transform``, and ``fit_transform`` implementations.

 Feature engineering pipelines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^